bravecorvus/caddy-secrets/README.md

 # caddy secrets

+> This is a direct copy of the code that was originally hosted at [https://github.com/startsmartlabs/caddy-secrets](https://github.com/startsmartlabs/caddy-secrets).
+To the people who wrote this originally, I can not longer build Caddy server from source because of this dependency which is required by `freman/caddy-reauth/backends/refresh/auth.go`.
+If you feel that you need more attribution (I cannot see the individual members of `smartsmartlabs`), or refuse to have `caddy-secrets` be archived in this way, please contact me at [me@gilgameshskytrooper.io](me@gilgameshskytrooper.io).

 This is a plugin for [caddy server](https://caddyserver.com/), it reads a yaml file to make static secrets available to the middleware in a package level yaml.MapSlice

 ## Build